MonPlan/monPlan-API/README.md

 The use of Postman (A Chrome Extension) is suggested.
 To test it out on Postman type

+The default address (when accessing it locally) is `https://localhost:3000`, we use the 3000 port to prevent conflict with port 8080.

+## Instructions

 **/courses/**

 Returns _every course_

 **/courses/(unitCode)**